Crossing the border.

 If you are an EU citizen:

 Britain is not in the Schengen zone, so you will get stopped and asked to show your passport or ID at the border.
 The police have the power to search you and ask questions.
 However, according to experienced legal activists, it is very unlikely that you will be refused entry to the UK (unless you are very high profile).
-If they think that you are coming for a big action, it is quite possible that you will be searched and asked questions, but then let through the border.
+If they think that you are coming for the G8, it is quite possible that you will be searched and asked questions, but then let through the border.

 In theory, the police do have the power to refuse entry to EU citizens in extreme cases, on ‘public policy’ grounds.
 They can do this if you pose ‘a sufficiently serious threat to fundamental interests in society’.
 This can be because of serious criminal convictions, but it can also include your conduct or membership of a particular ‘undesirable’ group.
 For example, this power has been used against high profile public figures, e.g., Dutch fascist MP Geert Wilders.
 But legal activists say that is unlikely to be used unless you are particularly high profile: for example, if you have a particularly serious criminal record, or if there is a specific warning about you on a European police database.

 Rules for visas for non-EU citizens depend a lot on different countries: you need to check with the Home Office website to see what rules apply to your country.
 Be aware that it is easier, and fairly common, for the police / immigration officers to refuse entry if you are not a EU citizen.
 They are likely to ask you to explain why you are coming to the UK, and they may ask you to show that you have money to stay in the UK, that you have a place to stay, etc. If you need more specific information you can also contact us at [email protected]